 Well, I gotta tell ya … apparently lots of people!

 Oh, and for the vegetarian crowd?
 This is still outrageously delicious without the chicken.
 Buffalo chicken without the chicken?
 Yep – this salad’s got it all!
-(Psssst … and if you love the whole Buffalo Chicken vibe but need more vegetarian inspiration, be sure to try our LOADED Baked Buffalo Cauliflower Wings soon, too!)
+(Psssst … and if you love the whole Buffalo Chicken vibe but need more vegetarian inspiration, be sure to try our LOADED Baked Buffalo Cauliflower Wings too … or scroll through our collection of Vegan Pasta Salad recipes!)

 - 19 ounces cheese tortellini, cooked according to package directions, then rinsed and cooled (see note)